lincal2309/AG_Votes/backlog.md

 - enhance display (colors, blocks, alignments, etc.)
 - Add legal mentions - RGPD compliance (+ certifications)
 - Closed event should not be modified anymore
+- check that the whole list of users, from each group linked to a single event, is unique (i.e. a user can be in only one group for a single event)

 - Date field: ad date picker
 - Implement rules to use or not groups (property at company level already defined)